Join our 4 month medical assistant program

 3. (Optional) Get work experience.
 You can take a CCMA or RMA exam and become certified by gaining work experience instead of going through a program.
 You’ll need at least one year of work experience to be eligible to take the CCMA or RMA exam.

 4. (Optional) Take your medical assistant certification exam.
 After you complete medical assistant school or gain work experience, you can take your certification exam.
 If you pass, you will be a certified medical assistant and will be well-positioned to apply for jobs.
+Learn more about requirements to get your medical assistant certification here.

 5. Apply for jobs.
 Since medical assistants are in such high demand, you should be able to find a job quite quickly.
 There are many jobs for medical assistants that offer on-the-job training, as well.
 Wondering how much you'll make as a medical assistant?
 Check out our medical assistant salary guide.